What is Token Enrolment?

 These are all bundled together in the GitHub repository.

 If you find a problem with the Moodle portions of this plugin and you have a GitHub account, please log the issue directly through the GitHub issue tracker.
-If you do not have a GitHub account, then you can also use the CourseSuite HelpDesk (no signup needed).

 This plugin is Open Source and parts are based on the MIT / GPL3 license.